Glossary: list of terms

 Soil degradation

-Negative process often accelerated by human activities (improper soil use and cultivation practices, soil sealing) that leads to deterioration of soil properties and functions or destruction of soil as a whole, e.g. compaction, erosion, salinisation.
+Negative process often accelerated by human activities (improper soil use and cultivation practices, soil sealing) that leads to deterioration of soil properties and functions or destruction of soil as a whole, e.g., compaction, erosion, salinisation.

 Soil ecosystem services

-The soil-related subset of ecosystem services, directly and quantifiably controlled or provided by soils and their chemical, physical and biological properties, processes and functions.
+The soil-related subset of ecosystem services directly and quantifiably controlled or provided by soils and their chemical, physical and biological properties, processes and functions.

 Soil Fertility

-The ability of the soil to supply essential nutrients and soil water in adequate amoounts and proportions for plant growth and reproduction.
+The ability of the soil to supply essential nutrients and soil water in adequate amounts and proportions for plant growth and reproduction.
 Characterized by favourable chemical, physical, and biological properties as a habitat for plant growth.

 Soil functions